In nature, there are different types of rocks available, i.e., rocks are classified into three categories, Geologically, chemically, and structurally.

 (i) IGNEOUS ROCKS:

-All those rocks that have been formed by cooling and crystallization from an originally hot and molten material are grouped together as Igneous Rocks.
+All those rocks that have been formed by cooling and crystallization from an originally hot and molten material are grouped as Igneous Rocks.

 They are the most abundant rocks of the crust depth-wise.
 The hot molten material occurs below the surface of the earth and is known as MAGMA.